Jampa Lhakang Monastery: The Spiritual Heart of Lo Manthang

 When is the best time to visit Jampa Lhakang Monastery?

-The best time to visit is spring (March–May) and autumn (September–November) when the weather is ideal for trekking.
+The best time to visit is spring (March–May) and autumn (September–November) when the weather is suitable for trekking.

 Can I take photos inside the monastery?